 Popular terms, phrases and spellings can change over the years and vary in different countries.
 For example, "First World War" only came into use around the start of the "Second World War" – before that it was sometimes called “The Great War".

 Names may often have been written as abbreviations or referred to in colloquial or slang terms.
 For example, variations on the name "William" may be 'Will", "Bill" or "Wm." or someone might only be referred to by their nickname, e.g. "Edward Dunlop" is commonly known as "Weary Dunlop".

-Start by limiting the date range.
+To find contemporary primary sources try limiting the publication date range.
 This can help to narrow your results for specific events or eras.